Substance in dug up Egyptian jar ‘most ancient’ cheese

-CAIRO (AP) — Scientists have discovered that a solidified whitish substance in an ancient jar dug up in Egypt is “probably the most ancient archaeological solid residue of cheese ever found.”
+CAIRO — Scientists have discovered that a solidified whitish substance in an ancient jar dug up in Egypt is “probably the most ancient archaeological solid residue of cheese ever found.”

 A study published this week in Analytical Chemistry says the cheese was made from a mixture of cow milk and that of a sheep or goat.
 The sample was excavated at the Saqqara necropolis near Cairo between 2013 and 2014.